eq19/feed/_drafts/addition_zone.md

 ![image](https://github.com/eq19/eq19.github.io/assets/36441664/8997b388-e0b8-481f-a763-76a46a07e085)

 There is one other thing with this prime hexagon.
-The developer found that phi and its members have a pisano period if the resulting fractional numbers are truncated:
+The developer found that phi and its members have a pisano period if the resulting fractional numbers are truncated.
+It would mean that there should be a crucial fraction with the residual of the decimal values.

 ```note
 I wondered if that property might hold for the incremental powers of phi as well.
 For this reason I chose to see numbers in the hexagon as quantum, and truncate off the decimal values to determine which integer cell they land in.
 That is what I found.
 Phi and its members have a pisano period if the resulting fractional numbers are truncated _([HexSpin](https://www.hexspin.com/phi-not-pi-and-why-i-truncate-to-determine-integer-values/))_.